moby/moby/docs/sources/api/docker_remote_api.rst

 1. Brief introduction
 =====================

+The Docker remote API exposes information about the running Docker Daemon, running and stopped containers as well as manamgement commands to other applications running on the same or different hosts (though a proxy).

 - The Remote API is replacing rcli
 - Default port in the docker deamon is 4243
 - The API tends to be REST, but for some complex commands, like attach or pull, the HTTP connection is hijacked to transport stdout stdin and stderr